MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-entra-id.md

 1. Find the string `{enter-your-client-id-here}` and replace the existing value with the application ID or `clientId` of the `java-servlet-webapp-call-graph` application copied from the Azure portal.

-1. Find the string `{enter-your-client-secret-here}` and replace the existing value with the key you saved during the creation of the `java-servlet-webapp-call-graph` app, in the Azure portal.
+1. Find the string `{enter-your-client-secret-here}` and replace the existing value with the value you saved during the creation of the `java-servlet-webapp-call-graph` app, in the Azure portal.

 ## Run the sample